The Grid: 10 hidden gems in the Northcenter neighborhood

 It’s true.
 North Center, one of the city’s 77 designated community areas, encompasses parts of Bricktown, Roscoe Village, Ravenswood and West Lake View.

-I asked some locals about the one-word versus two-word distinction, and most had not heard of it but agreed, it was a clever idea.
+I asked some locals about the one-word versus two-word distinction, and most had not heard of it but agreed, it’s a clever idea.

-Ultimately, the borders in neighborhoods seem to ebb and flow with time, determined by residents, business owners, real estate trends and chambers who would like to include the best businesses around them.
+Ultimately, the borders in all of Chicago’s neighborhoods seem to ebb and flow with time, determined by residents, business owners, real estate trends and chambers who would like to include the best businesses around them.

-To keep my life easier, I’ll just go with what the chamber’s one-word Northcenter, but geographically I’ll play it safe and use the intersection of Irving Park Road, Lincoln and Damen Avenues as a hub and work my way out, circularly, from there.
+To keep my life easier, I’ll just go with what the chamber’s one-word Northcenter, but geographically I’ll play it safe and use the intersection of Irving Park Road, Lincoln and Damen Avenues as a hub, and work my way out from there.

 There are some advantages to Northcenter not having as much notoriety as some of its North Side neighbors.
-Many of the businesses are sought after destination points rather than accidental discoveries stumbled upon by its customers.
+Many of the businesses are sought-after destination points rather than accidental discoveries stumbled upon by customers.

 I’ve seen a line of people waiting outside, in the cold, at Cho Sun Ok, and The Globe Pub packed full of soccer fans on game nights.